outlyer/daily_digest/README.md

 ## Changes from original/upstream project [miyagawa/daily_digest](https://github.com/miyagawa/daily_digest)

-* Removed dependency on Calibre
+* Removed dependency on Calibre and ImageMagick
 * Added generated table of contents, cover image, `opf` "manifest"
 * Added note about dependency on ImageMagick (also in upstream, but not mentioned)